mabel-dev/mabel/README.md

 <img align="centre" alt="overlapping arrows" height="92" src="icons/mabel.svg" />

-## mabel is a distributed Database platform designed to run in serverless environments.
+## mabel is a distributed SQL Engine and Data platform designed to run in serverless environments.

 **mabel** has no server component, **mabel** just runs when you need it making it ideal for deployments to platforms like Kubernetes, GCP Cloud Run, AWS Fargate and Knative.